davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 ## ACME Extension

 This section extends ACME {{!RFC8555}} to be able to issue certificate paths, each with an associated CertificatePropertyList by defining a new media type in {{media-type}}.
-It extends the ACME order object with a configurable boolean field, "trustExpressions".

-First, ACME clients indicate they support certification paths selected by trust expressions by setting "trustExpressions" to "true" in the ACME newOrder request ({{Section 7.4 of !RFC8555}}).
-If the server accepts the request, it MUST reflect the field in the resulting order object.

-When an ACME server processes an order object with the "trustExpressions" field set to "true", it MAY issue multiple certification paths, each with an associated TrustStoreInclusionList, computed as in {{computing-trust-store-inclusions}}.
+When an ACME server processes an order object, it MAY issue multiple certification paths, each with an associated TrustStoreInclusionList, computed as in {{computing-trust-store-inclusions}}.
 These paths MAY share an end-entity certificate but end at different trust anchors, or they MAY be completely distinct.
-If the latter, the "trustExpressions" order field allows the ACME server to skip issuing unnecessary end-entity certificates for ACME clients that would be unable to use them.
 The ACME server encodes each certification path using the application/pem-certificate-chain-with-properties format, defined in {{media-type}}).
 Note this format is required to form a complete certification path.
 The CA MUST return a result that may be verified by relying parties without path building {{?RFC4158}}.

 The ACME server provides additional results to the client with the link relation header fields described in {{Section 7.4.2 of !RFC8555}}.
 When fetching certificates, the ACME client includes application/pem-certificate-chain-with-properties in its Accept header to indicate it supports the new format.
 Unlike the original mechanism described in {{RFC8555}}, these certification paths do not require heuristics to be used.
 Instead, the ACME client uses the associated TrustStoreInclusionLists to select a path as described in {{subscriber-behavior}}.